distrifab/fabchain/README.md

 ## State of the art

 This repo contains the code of the fabchain rollup node's initial beta.
-We are currently building an API and front-end to allow platforms to have a reference implementation of how to work with the node, which will published soon.
+We are currently building an API and front-end to allow platforms to have a reference implementation of how to work with the node, which will be published soon.

 The node will also be embedded by the Cosmyx 3D printers so they can receive manufacturing orders from the blockchain.